vjvardhan/finzly-api-developerportal/developer-portal/customer-api.md

 ---

 ## Customer Onboarding

-Customer APIs entitle the downstream partners, Banks, and associates to formally onboard clients with all the required information to perform financial operations.
+Customer APIs entitle the setup of clients as part of customer onboarding to enable them to perform financial transactions on their behalf.
 These APIs will also enable users to search & maintain these onboarded clients, update any modifications in client information and create/update their beneficiaries (contacts).
-Following use cases helps you to understand the current customer capabilities exposed via APIs
+The APIs support the following:

-1. Create Customer
+- Create Customer
-2. Search Customer
+- Search Customer
-3. Get Customer By CustomerUID
+- Get Customer By CustomerUID
-4. Update Customer
+- Update Customer

 __Add Client (of Fintech)__